 Plumbing fixtures should conform generally to American Society of Mechanical Engineers International (ASME) Standards Series A112 or International Association of Plumbing and Mechanical Officials (IAPMO) Standards Series Z124.
 For uniformity, all fixtures must be identified by the Joint Schedule Number (JSN) provided in MIL-STD-1691.
-Quantities of fixtures must be in accordance with the approved PFD.
+Quantities of fixtures must be in accordance with \2\ the International Building Code and International Plumbing Code but not less than indicated in the approved PFD and PRC. /2/